 - Using the tweezers, grasp the tick as close to the skin as you can.

 - Pull the tick out slowly but steadily.
 Remove any mouthparts left in the skin.

 - Apply an antiseptic to the bite area and wash your hands and the tweezers.

-- Don’t try to crush the tick with you finger nails.
+- Don’t try to crush the tick with your fingernails.
 You may squeeze out more infectious material.

 - Save the tick in alcohol.
 If a rash or illness develops later, see a physician and bring along the tick.